hakonhagland/perl-qt5-project/README.md

 ## Source code repository

-The work should be done
-in the `main` branch
-of [hakonhagland/perlqt](https://github.com/hakonhagland/perlqt) which
-is a fork
+The work should be done (by submitting pull requests) in the `main` branch of [hakonhagland/perlqt](https://github.com/hakonhagland/perlqt) which is a fork